 Instead of leaving behind an unorganized collection of materials, your goal should be to make sense of your life on your terms.

-2. Plan Your Living Will
+2. Plan Your Advanced Directive

 - Documents – keep these in a single location so your representative can find them